Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Mark currently leads INOC’s NOC Operations Consulting practice, where he works with clients to assess their current state IT operations and provide tactical recommendations on maximizing their operational maturity.

-As we move through 2024, I've been reflecting on the many NOC assessments our team has conducted recently.
-One thing stands out clearly: while Network Operations Centers (NOCs) are critical for maintaining IT infrastructure and services, many are held back by outdated processes and tools.
+As we move through 2024, I've been reflecting on the many Network Operations Center (NOC) assessments our team has conducted recently through our operations consulting service.
+One thing stands out clearly: while NOCs are critical for maintaining IT infrastructure and services, many are held back by outdated processes and tools.

-Through our work, we've identified five key areas where modernization can have the most significant impact:
+After analyzing the trending problem areas we've uncovered in our recent consulting work, we've identified five key areas where modernization can have the most significant impact:

 • Event Management